Neuro-evolutionary evidence for a universal fractal primate brain shape: Introduction

 \section{Introduction}

 The morphological complexity of the mammalian cerebral cortex has fascinated scientists for generations, with cortices across and within species exhibiting a large diversity of shapes and sizes.
 Such diversity is not arbitrary, however.
 The mammalian brain folds into stereotypical, hierarchically-organized structures such as lobes and major gyri.
 In fact, qualitative and quantitative regularities in cortical scaling have often been suggested and observed \citep{Zhang2000,Francis2009,Karbowski2011,mota_herculano-houzel_2014}.
-More specifically, through modelling the mechanism of cortical folding from a statistical physics approach, we have previously derived a theoretical scaling law relating pial surface area $A_t$, exposed surface area $A_e$, and average cortical thickness $T$:
+More specifically, through modelling the mechanism of cortical folding from a statistical physics approach, we have previously derived a theoretical scaling law relating pial surface area $A_t$, exposed surface area $A_e$\footnote{The exposed surface area can be thought of as the surface area of a piece of cling film wrapped around the brain.
+Mathematically, for the remaining paper it is the convex hull of the brain surface.}, and average cortical thickness $T$:

-This relationship was shown to be valid across mammalian species \citep{science2015} and within the human species~ \citep{pnas2016}, as well as to the structures and substructures of individual brains~ \citep{commbiol2019,leiberg2021}.
+This scaling law, relating powers of cortical thickness and surface area metrics, was shown to be valid across mammalian species \citep{science2015} and within the human species~ \citep{pnas2016}, as well as to the structures and substructures of individual brains~ \citep{commbiol2019,leiberg2021}.
 Notably, across all these cases the dimensionless offset $k$ is shown to be near invariant.
 However, this universality, presumed to be arising from universal physical principles and evolutionarily conserved biomechanics, says little about what that cortical shape actually is, beyond a constraint binding three morphometric parameters.
-In this paper, we take Eqn.~(\ref{eqn1_scalinglaw}) as an empirical starting point to create a new, elegant and hierarchical way of expressing cortical shape.
-Specifically, we introduce a coarse-graining procedure that will render cortical shapes at different spatial scales, or resolutions.
-We show that the \textit{shapes of primate cerebral cortices at each spatial scale can be understood as approximations of the same universal self-similar archetypal form}.
+In this paper, we take Eqn.~(\ref{eqn1_scalinglaw}) as an empirical starting point to create a new and hierarchical way of expressing cortical shape.
+Specifically, we introduce a coarse-graining procedure that renders the cortex at different spatial scales, or resolutions.
+We show that \textit{coarse-grained primate cortices at each spatial scale can be understood as approximations of the same universal self-similar archetypal form}, of which the observed scaling law (Eqn.~\ref{eqn1_scalinglaw}) can then be shown to be a direct consequence.